Skip to content

 • Schema Validation: Ensures each record conforms to the expected data types, required fields, and constraints.

-• Subject ID Resolution: Integrates with the GSID Service to resolve local subject identifiers to a Global Subject ID (GSID), a critical step for data integration. -gapsConflict Detection: Identifies records that might conflict with existing data, such as center_mismatch or subject_id_mismatch.
+• Subject ID Resolution: Integrates with the GSID Service to resolve local subject identifiers to a Global Subject ID (GSID), a critical step for data integration.

 • Update Detection: Compares incoming data against existing records to determine if it's a new record or an update.